Washington Landlord Tenant Laws

-- Federal law prohibits discrimination in housing based on race, religion, gender, national origin, familial status, and disability (Title 24 USC § 3601-3607).
+- Federal law prohibits discrimination in housing based on race, color, religion, gender, national origin, familial status, and disability (Title 24 USC § 3601-3607).
 Washington state law adds source of income, citizenship or immigration status, military/veteran status, sexual orientation, or the use of a service animal (RCW § 59.18.255, 49.60.030).

 - Washington landlords are subject to the federal Fair Credit Reporting Act (FCRA) (15 USC § 1681), which outlines the responsibilities of landlords to protect tenant credit information.
 According to the Act, landlords may not share tenant credit information with anyone without a legal reason to view it.
 They must also investigate disputed information, dispose of credit reports after use in tenant screening, and notify applicants when their credit score or history was the reason for their denial.

 - Criminal background checks may be used during tenant screening in Washington.

 - Washington landlords should follow HUD recommendations for using criminal background checks fairly.
 This includes avoiding blanket policies for denying applicants with criminal convictions, assessing applicants and their criminal histories on a case-by-case basis, and only denying an applicant when they demonstrate a risk to the safety of other residents or the property.

 - Advanced Notice: 2 days’ notice.
 Landlords must also get consent to enter a tenant’s unit, and the tenant, in turn, must not unreasonably withhold consent to do so, so long as the landlord gave at least one day’s notice of intent to enter (RCW § 59.18.150(6)).